 The buildings created by the Anglo-Saxons may not appear as dominant and massive in the landscape as Norman architecture, nor as soaring and daring as the gothic buildings of the later Middle Ages.

 But these more intimate spaces have a style of their own and hold a special place in the architectural history of England.

 Let’s just stop to think about that.
-Around that building the world has changed, the language the people speak has evolved, technological revolutions have come and gone, our knowledge of the world has radically altered, terrible wars have rent civilisations.
+Around that building, the world has changed; the language the people speak has evolved; technological revolutions have come and gone; our knowledge of the world has radically altered; terrible wars have wrecked civilisations.
 But the little church near the Essex coast is still there.